jfimbett/jfimbett.github.io/teaching/python_m2/github.md

 ```

 ---

-# Step 7: Push the Local Repository to GitHub
+## Step 7: Push the Local Repository to GitHub

 ```bash
 git push -u origin master
 ```

-Where `origin` is the name of the remote repository and `master` is the name of the branch (more on this later).
+Where `origin` is the name of the remote repository and `master` is the name of the branch (more on this later)